Phase 1

 DIGITAL IDENTITY - EMERGING TRENDS, DEBATES and CONTROVERSIES

-Building on the extended bibliography that formed part of our Human Impact report, and the rapid development of the digital identity since its initial publication, we decided to commission a dedicated literature review to support our work in developing a Global ID Code of Conduct.
+Building on the rapid development digital identity, we decided to commission a dedicated literature review to support our work in developing a Global ID Code of Conduct.
 This review, written by Dr Eve Hayes de Kalaf (University of London) and Kimberly Fernandes (University of Pennsylvania), summarizes the emerging trends, debates, and controversies surrounding digital identities.
 The authors look at global examples of how digital identity is working in practice and re-iterate the requirements for inclusive and equitable solutions that work for all.

 If would like to discuss getting involved with our ongoing research and International Code of Conduct development, please get in touch with us.